-a.
+- a.
 Players should arrive at and leave the meet in uniform.
-Understand that there will not be locker availability to change before or after the meet.

-5. SOCIAL DISTANCING/PERSONAL SANITIZING
+Understand that there will not be locker availability to change before or after the meet. - 5.
+SOCIAL DISTANCING/PERSONAL SANITIZING - a.

-- a.
 Practice Coaches are responsible for ensuring social distancing is maintained between players as much as possible.
 This includes additional spacing between athletes while stretching, warming up, chatting, changing drills, etc. Athletes must maintain spacing, and there should be no congregating of athletes while running drills.
 Workouts should be conducted in 'pods' of athletes, with the same 5-10 athletes always working out together.
 This ensures more limited exposure if someone develops an infection.
 Records should be kept of who is in each group, each day.
 Social distancing of at least 6 feet should be maintained at all times.
 No hugging, shaking hands, or fist bumps for support/encouragement. - b.
 Non-coaching staff, coaching staff, and student athletes must wear face coverings at all times while at the site for practices and competition. - c.
 Student athletes must wear cloth facial covering while in the facility and when moving from each apparatus, but not while participating on the equipment as the mask could come off, move, or become a distraction and increase the risk of injury.
 Cloth face coverings must be worn when entering and leaving the gym but should be stored in the athlete's gym bag during practice.
 It is not recommended that face coverings be worn while the athlete is participating on the equipment.
 The default expectation is that the face covering will be on.
-For individuals that are unable to wear a face covering due to a medical condition or disability.
-(The coach must possess the medical note/documentation excusing the player from wearing a mask) It is the responsibility of the head coach to monitor and ensure that all gymnasts not currently competing are wearing face coverings.
 A game administrator, home athletic director, or other designee may also assist in monitoring this.
 Coaches and officials are also required to wear face coverings.
 Coaches and officials may remove their face covering briefly for a "break" at any point during play when they are socially distanced greater than 6 feet.
 Spectators, workers, and others are required to wear face coverings and they are expected to follow social distancing guidelines. - d.
 Social distancing should be in practice while waiting for a turn on the apparatus or moving from one event to another.
 Communicate gym policies clearly to participants and parents. - e.
 Everyone should wash and sanitize their hands before entering and leaving the gym and must wash/sanitize their hands between rotations to different events. - f.
 Hand sanitizer should be plentiful at all contests and practices. - g.
 Benches No benches should be used during practice.
-Players' items should be at least 6 feet apart see #9 below for guidelines on personal items.
-Benches should be permitted only during competition. - h.
-Practice Area/Competition Site Only essential personnel are permitted on the practice/competition area.
+Players' items should be at least 6 feet apart see #9 for guidelines on personal items.
+Benches should be permitted only during competition. - Practice Area/Competition Site Only essential personnel are permitted on the practice/competition area.
 These are defined as athletes, coaches, medical personnel/athletic trainers, and officials.
 All others (i.e. managers, photographers, media, etc.) are considered non-essential personnel and are not to be in the practice/competition area. - Huddles Social distancing (6 feet between individuals) must be maintained, as much as possible, and face coverings utilized when the coach is communicating with the entire team, or in smaller groups.
 Communicating with smaller groups is preferred. - j.
 Team Handshakes Athletes shall NOT exchange handshakes before, during or following practices and competitions. - k.
 Hydration stations (water cows, water trough, water fountains, etc.) should NOT be utilized.